rndm-com/rndm-render/readme.md

 ### Further Reading

-The examples on creating ausing RNDM Rendere are all very basic.
-We highly recommend reading further into the available plugins and presets and their inclusive documentation to allow you to get a fuller understanding of what is possible with this technolofy.
+The examples on creating using RNDM Renderer are all very basic.
+We highly recommend reading further into the available plugins and presets and their inclusive documentation to allow you to get a fuller understanding of what is possible with this technology.